 Nora

-Evidences of the Nuragic-Phoenician repopulation date back to eighth century BC. (the stele of Nora, with an inscription in Phoenician alphabet is the oldest attestation of the name of Sardinia), while the oldest remains refer to a necropolis with tombs dating from the late seventh and early sixth centuries B.C Only few remains of the original city persist (the tophet, foundations of a sacred structure dedicated to the goddess Tanit, remains of fortifications, artisan settlements in the area closest to the sea).
-The materials found in the tombs, however, attest the flourishing of the city in the fifth and above in the fourth century BC. and early contacts with ancient Rome.
+The name derives from Norace, as also confirmed by Solino himself: “a Norace Norae oppido nomen datum” (from Norace the city was given the name of Nora).
+Traces of the Nuragic-Phoenician repopulation date back to the 8th century BC. (stele of Nora, with an inscription in an alphabet similar to the Phoenician, with the oldest attestation of the name of Sardinia), while the oldest remains discovered refer to a necropolis with tombs dating between the end of the 7th and the beginning of the 6th century BC.
+Few remains of the original city remain (tophet, foundations of a sacred structure dedicated to the goddess Tanit, remains of fortifications, artisanal installations in the area closest to the sea).
+The materials found in the tombs, however, attest to the flourishing of the city in the 5th and especially in the 4th century BC and the early contacts with ancient Rome.

 Fill in the form,